-The application period for Youth Apprenticeship Local Grants for the 2019-20 school year is now open.
-The deadline to submit completed application materials is 4:30 p.m., Monday, April 15, 2019.
+The application period for Youth Apprenticeship Local Grants for the 2020-2021 school year is now CLOSED.
+2020-2021 RFP Materials are for informational use only.

 The purpose of the grant is to sustain and expand the statewide youth apprenticeship program.
 All local partnerships must be approved by the Department of Workforce Development (DWD) to operate a Youth Apprenticeship Program.